List of films considered the worst: A Place for Lovers (1968)

-A Place for Lovers is a French-Italian romantic film directed by Vittorio De Sica (a filmmaker known for acclaimed neorealist works such as Umberto D and The Bicycle Thieves), starring Faye Dunaway as a terminally ill American fashion designer in Venice, Italy, and Marcello Mastroianni as a race car driver who has a whirlwind affair with her.
+A Place for Lovers is a French-Italian romantic film directed by Vittorio De Sica (a filmmaker known for acclaimed neorealist works, such as Umberto D and The Bicycle Thieves), starring Faye Dunaway as a terminally ill American fashion designer in Venice, Italy, and Marcello Mastroianni as a race car driver who has a whirlwind affair with her.
 Roger Ebert of the Chicago Sun-Times called it the "most godawful piece of pseudo-romantic slop I've ever seen!" and Charles Champlin of the Los Angeles Times referred to it as "the worst movie I have seen all year and possibly since 1926".
-Leonard Maltin noted Ebert's comments in his review and offered that the film was "low points for all concerned".
-A Place for Lovers was included as one of the choices in The Fifty Worst Films of All Time and Vanity Fair listed it as one of the 20 worst movies ever made.
+Leonard Maltin noted Ebert's comments in his review, and offered that the film was "low points for all concerned".
+A Place for Lovers was included as one of the choices in The Fifty Worst Films of All Time, and Vanity Fair listed it as one of the 20 worst movies ever made.

 They Saved Hitler's Brain (1968)

 They Saved Hitler's Brain is a science fiction film directed by David Bradley.
-It was adapted for television from a shorter 1963 theatrical feature film, Madmen of Mandoras, and was lengthened by about 20 minutes with additional footage shot by UCLA students at the request of the distributor.
+It was adapted for TV from a shorter 1963 theatrical feature film, Madmen of Mandoras, and was lengthened by about 20 minutes with additional footage shot by UCLA students at the request of the distributor.
 In the film, Adolf Hitler's head was severed from his body at the end of World War II and the head plans to rule over a new Third Reich from South America.
 It has a 0% rating on Rotten Tomatoes, based on five reviews from critics, with an average rating of 1.3/10.
 TV Guide called it "One of the all-time worst", while Danny Peary said it was "A legitimate candidate for Worst Film Ever Made title."
 In 1979, it won the World's Worst Film Festival in Ottawa, Canada, which reportedly delighted Bradley.
 It has been featured in The Golden Turkey Awards and Canned Film Festival, and has been spoofed on The Simpsons multiple times.

 1970s

-Bat Pussy (early 1970s)

-The anonymous pornographic film Bat Pussy, created sometime in the early 1970s before being rediscovered in 1996, is considered by critics to be the "worst pornographic film ever made".
-It stars unidentified actors, and follows "Bat Pussy", a parody of Batman, bouncing around a park on a space hopper before interrupting the sex of a couple named Buddy and Sam.
-The film has achieved a cult following.